 The Doomben Cup was first held in 1933 when won by Pentheus and was held over varying distances between 2000m and 2160 until the current trip was settled on in 1990.
 Ten years earlier in 1980, it had been staged as a Group 1 race for the first time with victory going to Golden Rhapsody.

 The Doomben Cup has been won by some major names in Australian racing including Rough Habit, who is the only horse ever to win three successive Doomben Cups having made the race his own between 1991 and 1993.

 The most popular route to the Doomben Cup is via the Group 2 Hollindale Stakes, which takes place over 1800m at Gold Coast Racecourse two weeks earlier.
-Doomben Cup runners will then likely head on to contest the Group 2 PJ O'Shea Stakes or the Group 2 Brisbane Cup, both staged over 2400m at Eagle Farm in June.
+Doomben Cup runners will then likely head on to contest the Group 2 PJ O’Shea Stakes or the Group 2 Brisbane Cup.

 |2017||Sense Of Occasion|

 DOOMBEN RACECOURSE TRACK DESCRIPTION

 Races are run in a clockwise direction, while the track is a turf track and is banked at varying degrees around the course proper.

 Front runners have a distinct advantage at Doomben, especially when the track is rain-affected.

 Doomben Racecourse is located in Brisbane, Queensland, Australia and is the smaller of Brisbane’s two metropolitan tracks.

 It is situated in the suburb of Ascot, approximately 7 kilometres north of the Brisbane CBD.